Name Changed to Grace Communion International

 Note: In April 2009 Worldwide Church of God changed their name in the United States to Grace Communion International.
 (Some local church areas and countries may still carry the former name or a different one.)

 Update: In April 2018, GCI relocated its headquarters to Charlotte, North Carolina.
-Joseph Tkach, Jr. retired at the end of 2018 and Greg Williams replaced him as GCI’s President (GCI Update, March 14, 2018
+Joseph Tkach, Jr. retired at the end of 2018 and Greg Williams replaced him as GCI’s president (GCI Update, March 14, 2018.
+Read more about Greg Williams and his ongoing revision of GCI’s history in this article.

 Las Piñas City and Baliuag, Bulacan